 There are a few steps you can take to prolong the life expectancy of your refrigerator.
 This includes keeping the unit out of direct sunlight and away from heat-producing appliances such as microwaves and dryers.
 It is also important to ensure that the coils on the back of your fridge are a few inches away from the wall to prevent damage to the insulation.
 You should also make sure to clean the coils, door seals, and drip can at least once every month.
 This will prevent gaskets from drying out and cracking.

-If you are still unsure about whether to replace or repair your refrigerator a good rule of thumb to keep in mind is the fact that the longer you’ve had your fridge, the greater the potential repair cost.
-If your fridge is older than ten years old, it may be more costly to keep repairing it than to buy a new one.
+If you are still unsure whether to replace or repair your refrigerator, a good rule of thumb to keep in mind is that the longer you’ve had your fridge, the greater the potential repair cost.
+If your fridge is older than ten years old, it may be more costly to keep repairing it than buy a new one.

-When considering whether to replace or repair your refrigerator, it is important to consider the type of refrigerator you currently have as some types of fridges are more difficult and costly to repair than others.
+When considering whether to replace or repair your refrigerator, it is vital to consider the type of refrigerator.
+Some types of fridges are more difficult and costly to repair than others.
 According to a study conducted by Consumer Reports, one should adhere to the following guidelines when choosing repair vs. replace.

 Built-in refrigerators are almost always worth repairing.
-Not only are they less expensive to repair but typically have a longer lifespan anyways.
+Not only are they less expensive to repair, but they typically have a longer lifespan anyways.